Urban Roots is a non-profit organization that revitalizes underused land in the City of London for agriculture by:

 A big part of what makes Urban Roots London work is the many generous volunteers who have given their spare time to help prepare a vegetable bed, plant a row of beets, or pull what sometimes feels like an endless supply of thistle.
 As a volunteer board, we are humbled and very grateful for this support!

-We now have official volunteer evenings in place EVERY WEEK until the season is over.
-Unless there is heavy rainfall or a thunderstorm warning we will have a volunteer leader on the farm with a list of tasks that need to be done Tuesday, Wednesday and Thursday nights from 6:30 pm until sundown!
+If you are interested please email us at firstname.lastname@example.org.
+Unless there is heavy rainfall or a thunderstorm warning assume that we will have a volunteer leader on the farm with a list of tasks that need to be done for your scheduled volunteer time.

-Please do not hesitate to bring a friend.
-Many hands make light work. 🙂 You are welcome to bring your own gardening tools, but we also have some of our own available.
+You encouraged to bring your own gardening tools, but we also have some of our own available.
 We recommend that you bring water and clothes/footwear that you don’t mind getting dirty.

 See you all soon!